ATMcashDevelopment/atmcash.v1/README.md

 In order to access the UI, simply point your browser to http://localhost:8112 once the wallet has started and connected.

 This repo contains both the source files and a compiled .jar file with source's code.

-Instructions on how to compile code will be posted at a later date.
+You may also compile your own binary if you are familiar with how to do so.
+(Eclipse)